scholarslab/praxis/charter/praxis-program-charter.md

 ## Frustration is a Feature

 This is difficult work, and we expect our students to be frustrated.
 We regularly engage in the work of processing the difficult emotions that come from trying to stretch and grow.
-We're here to help, and we care.
+We’re here to help, and we care.

 ## Trust

 We trust in students, in their ability to excel, to master material, and to make intellectual contributions early, often, and at a professional level when given the chance.

 ## Care